 This module addresses the essential elements of scriptwriting – writing convincing dialogue, creating interesting characters, and constructing coherent stories – within a creative and supportive atmosphere.
 You will develop your expressive and technical skills in writing scripts for one or more of the following disciplines: radio, television, stage and film, culminating in the creation of your own original script.

-The aim of this work-related module is to develop your understanding of the relationship between creative writing practices and employability in the creative industries.
-You’ll have the opportunity to explore and engage with methods and means of literary publishing, production, and performance.
-You will also work collaboratively to produce a group publication and performance/reading event, gaining first-hand experience of specific editorial, production, and marketing activities.
-With an eye to employability, this module’s chief aim is a practical understanding of broader opportunities within the sector.
+The aim of this work-related module is to develop your understanding of the relationship between creative writing practices and employability in the creative industries, by offering you the opportunity to explore and engage with methods and means of literary publishing, production, and performance.

 In your final year you will be ready to take on a bigger role in the management of your learning.
 You might find yourself leading a class discussion, or doing a non-assessed presentation in a seminar.
 You will write a dissertation (an extended project that runs for the whole academic year) on the subject of your choice, and with the support of an academic supervisor.
 In many ways, this is in the intellectual culmination of your degree, as you become an independent researcher and are required to manage your own academic project.
 Many of our students note that this is one of the most enjoyable sections of their degree, as they are specialising in a literary topic that they are passionate about, and are putting into practice the skills they have accrued during their time at York St John University.